If you’re buying or selling a home, you want to snag a good deal. It’s natural to wonder, “Can I get a free home inspection?”

 If you have a friend or relative who is a certified home inspector, that person may be willing to inspect your home for less before you list, but asking may be awkward.
 Randi Beard, a top-selling real estate agent in Asheville, North Carolina, says her husband is a home inspector, but she doesn’t ask him to inspect her clients’ properties because of the conflict of interest.

-“They’re a profession, just like a plumber or a CPA,” she said.
+She also says she respects their expertise.
+“They’re a profession, just like a plumber or a CPA,” she says.
 “Are you going to ask that person for a discount?”

-Greystone Inspection Services of St. Louis, Missouri, for instance, offers $50 off residential home inspections for firefighters, EMS, law enforcement, and health care professionals, as well as teachers and military veterans.
-The discount is part of the Homes for Heroes, Inc., program, a nationwide network of about 2,600 real estate and mortgage professionals since 2009.
+Still, there are discounts available.
+If you’re a military veteran, a teacher, or rescue worker, home inspectors may offer you a reduced price.
+For instance, Greystone Inspection Services of St. Louis, Missouri offers $50 off residential home inspections for firefighters, EMS, law enforcement, and health care professionals, as well as teachers and military veterans.
+The discount is part of the Homes for Heroes, Inc., program, a nationwide network of real estate and mortgage professionals.

-Some home inspectors also will perform an inspection at a reduced fee if examining the same property more than once, Beard said.
-For instance, an inspector who uncovers a problem may inspect the same home again at a lower cost after any repairs to note that the issue has been rectified.
+Some home inspectors also may perform an inspection at a reduced fee if they’re examining the same property more than once, Beard explains.
+For instance, an inspector who uncovers a problem may inspect the same home again at a lower cost after repairs to note that the issue has been fixed.

 Can I spot issues that would come up in a home inspection myself?